microtrain/bootcamp/01-DevEnvironment/11-PHPControlStructures.md

 Programming is little more that reading data and piecing together statements that take action on that data.
 Every language will have it's own set of control structures.
 For most languages a given set of control structures will be almost identical.
 In the Bash lesson we learned only a control structures most of which exist in PHP.

-## Exercise 2
+## Exercise 2 - If, Else If, Else

-Add the following to the path /var/www/mtbc/php/exercise2.php.
+Add the following to the path _/var/www/mtbc/php/if_else.php_.
 ````
 <?php